-(4 - 2 - 5)Provides students with the knowledge and skills necessary to design a security framework for small, medium, and enterprise networks using Microsoft Windows 2003 technologies.
+Provides students with the knowledge and skills necessary to design a security framework for small, medium, and enterprise networks using Microsoft Windows 2003 technologies.
 Hands-on labs are an integral part of this course as they simulate real enterprise conditions.
 Prerequisite: COPR 2303 with a grade of C or better.
-Offered: On demand.